-Are you unsure whether to use "affect" or "effect?"
+Are you unsure about whether to use affect or effect?
 Do you find yourself simply guessing which of these words to use in a given sentence?
 You're not alone.
-Remembering the difference between "affect" and "effect" is especially confusing because both words have very similar pronunciations, in addition to having very similar meanings.
+Remembering the difference between affect and effect is especially confusing because both words have very similar pronunciations, in addition to having very similar meanings.

-If you find yourself scratching your head unable to discern the difference between "affect" and "effect" in the above sentence, never fear!
-This article will explain when to use each word and provide plenty of helpful examples and tips to help you remember which word to use.
+If you find yourself scratching your head unable to discern the difference between affect and effect in the above sentence, never fear!
+This article will explain when to use each word and provide examples to help you remember which word to use.

 1) The book was starting to affect the way Bartholomew acted.

 2) Bartholomew affected disinterest in the book, but the way he kept reading it day and night proved his fascination with the story.

 3) If you ask me, a psychologist should observe Bartholomew's affect to see if there is cause for concern.